 Once named one of the best four places on Earth for its nightlife, São Paulo owes much of this title to the clubs located in Baixo Augusta.
 The region, near Avenida Paulista, is filled with restaurants, cinemas, theaters, shops, bars, and food trucks.
 During the day, Baixo Augusta is a busy region between the financial district and the center of town, but when the sun goes down transforms itself and has quite a vibrant nightlife.
 Welcoming the most diverse tribes of the city, the place has options for all profiles.
 If you are hipster or punk, rocker or pagodeiro, vegetarian or gourmet, Baixo Augusta is the place to be.

 The center of São Paulo is one of the most interesting and most visited places by tourists and locals.
 Here you will find the famous Galeria do Rock, with tattoo parlors and heavy metal stores, the Municipal Theatre and the Viaduto do Cha.
-The city’s old center has so many beautiful 19th century buildings that you may choose to spend the entire day roaming around its streets.
-The Praça da Republica delights visitors and residents on weekends alike with more than 600 stands selling everything from stamps, to handicrafts from north-eastern Brazil to food from Peru.
+The city’s old center has so many beautiful 19th century buildings that you may choose to spend the entire day roaming its streets.
+The Praça da Republica delights visitors on weekends with more than 600 stands selling everything from stamps, to handicrafts from north-eastern Brazil to food from Peru.

 The Bela Vista neighborhood sits atop one of the highest locations in the city, and its main representative is Avenida Paulista.
 The avenue has the most famous museum in the city, MASP; one of the most charming parks, Trianon; plus a great number of cinemas, bookstores, and coffee shops.
 Avenida Paulista hosts all the city’s main events, from New Year’s Celebration to major social protests and demonstrations.
 On Sunday, the avenue closes to automobiles, and people share the six-lane avenue with roller skates and bicycles.